 -

 Both our boats have shaded canopies or tops for escaping the sun.
 We also have sunny parts of the boat open to the sun, which is very nice if you are chilled after snorkeling.
-However, sun-block and a light cover-up are still strongly recommended.
+However, a light cover-up is still strongly recommended.

 -